ksu-cs-textbooks/cis526/content/02-http/03-request-format.md

 date: 2018-08-24T10:53:26-05:00
 ---

 So now that we've seen HTTP Requests in action, let's examine what they _are_.
-A HTTP Request is just a stream text that follows a specific format and sent from a client to a server.
+A HTTP Request is just a stream of text that follows a specific format and sent from a client to a server.

 ![Http Request as a stream of text](/images/2.3.1.png)